ShellShockQ/docs-site/docs/getting-started/freqaskques.md

 <summary></summary>

-Although it is possible to make a Docker image that contains the Zowe CLI, at this time the Docker image referred to in this documentation contains only server components of Zowe.
+At this time, the Docker image referred to in this documentation contains only Zowe server components.
+It is possible to make a Docker image that contains the Zowe CLI, so additional Zowe content, such as the CLI, may have Docker as a distribution option later.

-In the future, more Zowe content such as the CLI may have Docker as a distribution option.
-If you are interested in this, be sure to express this to the Zowe community.
+If you are interested in improvements such as this one, please be sure to express that interest to the Zowe community!

 </details>